Skip to Content

 More Recipes You Will Love

-Did I mention you need a sourdough starter if you’re going to make these overnight sourdough pancakes?
+Did I mention you need a sourdough starter if you’re going to make these sourdough pancakes?
 If you don’t have a starter, you better get started making one.
 Check out our Wild Yeast Sourdough Starter.
-Give it several weeks to grow then start making the best sourdough recipes of your life!
+Give it several weeks to grow then start making the best discard recipes of your life (including these pancakes)!

 These overnight sourdough waffles are amazing.
-The batter is a bit thinner than our pancake recipe and it makes perfectly crisp waffles that are tender and soft on the inside.
-You might have a hard time deciding which one you like best.
+The batter is a bit thinner than our pancake recipe and it makes perfectly crisp wonders that are tender and soft on the inside.
+You might have a hard time deciding if you like these or our pancakes better.

 Connect With Savor the Best: